Quickstart: Create and query an Azure SQL Data Warehouse in the Azure portal

 Fill out the SQL Data Warehouse form with the following information:

-Setting Suggested value Description Database name mySampleDataWarehouse For valid database names, see Database Identifiers.
-Note, a data warehouse is a type of database.
-Subscription Your subscription For details about your subscriptions, see Subscriptions.
+Setting Suggested value Description Subscription Your subscription For details about your subscriptions, see Subscriptions.
 Resource group myResourceGroup For valid resource group names, see Naming rules and restrictions.
-Select source Sample Specifies to load a sample database.
+Data warehouse name mySampleDataWarehouse For valid database names, see Database Identifiers.
 Note, a data warehouse is one type of database.
-Select sample AdventureWorksDW Specifies to load the AdventureWorksDW sample database.

-Click Server to create and configure a new server for your new database.
+Select an existing Server or click Create new to create and configure a new server for your new database.
 Fill out the New server form with the following information:

 Setting Suggested value Description Server name Any globally unique name For valid server names, see Naming rules and restrictions.
 Server admin login Any valid name For valid login names, see Database Identifiers.
 Password Any valid password Your password must have at least eight characters and must contain characters from three of the following categories: upper case characters, lower case characters, numbers, and non-alphanumeric characters.
 Location Any valid location For information about regions, see Azure Regions.

 Click Performance level to specify the performance configuration for the data warehouse.

 For this tutorial, select Gen2.
 The slider, by default, is set to DW1000c.
 Try moving it up and down to see how it works.

-Now that you've completed the SQL Data Warehouse form, click Create to provision the database.
+Now that you've completed the Basics tab of the SQL Data Warehouse form, click Review + Create to provision the database.
 Provisioning takes a few minutes.

 On the toolbar, click Notifications to monitor the deployment process.